 Degree Requirements | Fields of Interest | Internship | Research Projects | Sample Curriculum Outline | Frequently Asked Questions

-Application Deadline: Priority deadline is February 1, 2024.
+Application Deadline: The priority deadline is February 1, 2025.
 Applications received by that date will be eligible for financial support.
-Applications may be reviewed after that date on a space-available basis.
+Applications received after that date will be reviewed on a rolling basis.

 Application Decision: The admissions committee meets soon after the application deadline to evaluate application materials.
 Applicants will be notified by mail of their admission status.
-Students typically begin the program fall term, but under certain exceptional circumstances, may start mid-year.
+Students typically begin the program in the fall term but, under certain exceptional circumstances, may start mid-year.

 Contact Us